JomNum-Tech/frontend-website/README.md

 # JomNum Tech Website

-A modern, responsive website for JomNum Tech, built with Next.js.
+A modern, responsive website for JomNum Tech, built with Next.js and TypeScript.
 This site showcases courses, instructors, and information about JomNum Tech, providing an engaging experience for prospective students and visitors.
+It also features an admin panel for managing users, roles, and storage.

 ## 🚀 Project Overview